Programs

 We help students improve mental health symptoms to enhance academic achievement and school engagement.

 The School Linked Services (SLS) program supports 1st-8th grade students in the Alum Rock Unified School District.
-The SLS program provides support to the following schools: Lee Mathson, Joseph George, Ocala, Sheppard Middle school, Ryan, Ida Jew, August Boger, and Mt Pleasant Elementary School.
-The program provides risk assessment, individual therapy, and family therapy.
+The SLS program provides support to the following schools: Lee Mathson, Joseph George, Ocala, Sheppard Middle school, Ryan, Ida Jew, August Boger, and Robert Sanders SLS also supports 9th-12th grade students attending Latino College Preparatory Academy (LCPA) and Roberto Cruz Leadership Academy (RCLA).The program provides risk assessments, individual therapy, family therapy and case management.
 The program promotes the development of healthy coping skills, social skills, crisis intervention and case management.
 Services are delivered in schools as well as community settings.
-The goals of the program are to increase school engagement, attendance, and achievement; decrease at-risk behaviors.
-It helps promote natural support systems and healthy families.
+The goals of the program are to increase school engagement, attendance, and achievement; and decrease at-risk behaviors.
+SLS helps promote natural support systems and healthy families.

 Evidence-Based Practices Utilized